GIS in Agriculture

 Figure 1: GIS in Agriculture: Map layers such as soil chemistry, soil type and topography (and derived maps such as soil drainage), previous yields, etc, can provide important information for field management

-Want to learn how to do your own GIS projects?
+Want to learn how to do your own GIS for agriculture projects?

 References: